GeorgeRev/Stair-LEDs/README.txt

 # Stair-LEDs
-An individually addressable LED strip to light up your stairs
+An individually addressable LED strip to light up your stairs with the help of an Arduino

 https://www.arduino.cc/en/Tutorial/BuiltInExamples/Button